romanpauk/dingo/docs/core-concepts.md

   overload-resolution nuance you might expect from handwritten code
 - the detector prefers the highest-arity constructible shape, which is not always the overload you want to commit to in public code
+- constructor templates and other generic catch-all constructor shapes are rejected from auto-detection; those types must use `factory<constructor<...>>`
 - ambiguous or unsupported cases should be resolved explicitly with `factory<constructor<...>>`, `factory<function<...>>`, `callable(...)`, or `callable<Signature>(...)`